vishu-byte/Documentation/docs/Putting_together/Langevin_Dynamics.md

 ## A system that obeys Langevin Dynamics

-**Reference**: Computer Simulation of Liquids.
-Second Edition.
-M. P. Allen and D. J. Tildesley  (Chapter 12: Mesoscale methods)

 Consider a system of `N` particles.
-The dynamical equation of any of these particles is given by:
+The dynamical equation of any of these particles is given by [@allen2017computer]:

 $$
 \dot{\mathbf{r}} = \mathbf{v} = \mathbf{p}/m